newrelic/nr1-github/README.md

 ### Using GitHub Personal Access Tokens

 Integration with GitHub requires the user to create or use a private access token as a one-time setup step.
-New Relic will securerly store that access token, but the user can easily delete it from New Relic's storage at any time.
+New Relic will store that access token, but the user can easily delete it from New Relic's storage at any time.